 Roof Maintenance: 10 Point Checklist

 It's critical that you inspect your roof every spring and fall.
-A good time to do this is when you're cleaning your gutters.
+(Ask about our 10 Year Free Maintenenace Inspection)

 If you see any signs of leaking, like dark spots on the ceiling, or mold or dampness in your attic, take action immediately.
 Roof leaks get worse, not better, and it's better to spend a few dollars on roof maintenance rather than a lot on a big repair.

 - Sweep or blow off excess debris on the roof.
 Sticks, leaves and other debris can damage shingles, cause algae to grow and eventually clog the gutters.